 Televised coverage of all City Council meetings is presented live on Time/Warner Cable 121.

-Other than the Mayor, Councilmembers do not maintain offices at City Hall, however, they may be contacted by telephoning City Hall at 760-323-8203.
+The Mayor and Councilmembers can be reached by telephoning City Hall at 760-323-8203.
 The Mayor’s phone number is 760-323-8200.
 Elected officials also may be contacted in writing by addressing mail to their attention and sending it to the City of Palm Springs, 3200 E. Tahquitz Canyon Way, P.O.
-Box 2743, Palm Springs, Ca. 92263-2743 or e-mailing messages to the individual members:
+Box 2743, Palm Springs, CA 92263-2743 or e-mailing messages to the individual members:

 Christina Chartier, 760-323-8200

 "Palm Springs is an inclusive world class city dedicated to providing excellent and responsive public services to enhance the quality of life for current and future generations."